Kristina01111000/WordPressTheme/README.md

 		-  using paid membershippro
 	->> saving css changes in extras.css
-	-> with gecko theme in editor main background photo is set in theme -> body settings -> need to put separate pictures into additional css -> figure out how to make pictures scroll -> change to scroll -> in peepso logo height has to be in px, not %
+	-> with gecko theme in editor main background photo is set in theme -> body settings -> need to put separate background pictures into additional css -> figure out how to make pictures scroll -> change to scroll
+			- normal pictures can just be put in using image in page builder -> in peepso logo height has to be in px, not %
 	-> he uses inmotion web hosting